Generic Name: amiodarone (A-mee-OH-da-rone)

 Treating and preventing certain types of life-threatening recurrent irregular heartbeat in patients who cannot take the oral form of Nexterone solution or who do not respond well to other medicines.
 It may also be used for other conditions as determined by your doctor.

 Nexterone solution is an antiarrhythmic.
 It works by helping the heart to regain a normal rhythm.

 Do NOT use Nexterone solution if:

-- you are allergic to any ingredient in Nexterone solution, including iodine
+- you are allergic to any ingredient in Nexterone solution, including iodine, corn, or corn products

 - you have moderate to severe heart block (unless you have a pacemaker), very slow heartbeat, or shock due to serious heart problems

 - you take any medicine that may increase the risk of a certain type of irregular heartbeat (prolonged QT interval).
 Check with your doctor if you are unsure if any of your medicines may increase the risk of this type of irregular heartbeat.

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using Nexterone solution:

 Some medical conditions may interact with Nexterone solution.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: